StudyCircle Developer Guide

 1. Should work on any mainstream OS as long as it has Java 17 or above installed.

-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 contacts without a noticeable sluggishness in performance for typical usage.

 3. Should be able to hold up to 1000 groups without a noticeable sluggishness in performance for typical usage